solnguyen93/CapstoneOne-FlightCast/README.md

 flask run
 ```

-## Using the Provided Configurations
+## Using the Provided Configurations And ENV

-This application comes with a pre-configured `config.py` that contains API keys for immediate use.
+This application comes with a pre-configured `environment.evn` that contains API keys for immediate use.
 These are meant for demo purposes and light usage only.
 Please adhere to the following guidelines:

 - Do not use these keys for commercial or heavy personal projects.
 - Be mindful that the keys have rate limits, and excessive use may lead to temporary deactivation.